-Services not covered by Medicare Not covered under any condition Covered only under specific conditions Routine chiropractic care Manual manipulation of the spine to correct a subluxation is covered.
-Routine dental care, such as cleanings, fillings or dentures.
-Please see Dental Services in the Benefit Chart.
-Routine eye examinations, eyeglasses, radial keratotomy, LASIK surgery, and other low vision aids.
-Eye exam and one pair of eyeglasses (or contact lenses) are covered for people after cataract surgery.
-Please see Vision Care in the Benefit Chart.
-Routine foot care Some limited coverage provided according to Medicare guidelines (e.g., if you have diabetes).
+Not covered under any condition Covered only under specific conditions Shoes that are part of a leg brace and are included in the cost of the brace.
+Orthopedic or therapeutic shoes for people with, diabetic foot disease.
+Not covered under any condition Covered only when medically necessary.
+Not covered under any condition Manual manipulation of the spine to correct a subluxation is covered.
+Please see Dental Services in the Benefit Chart Eye exam and one pair of eyeglasses (or contact lenses) are covered for people after cataract surgery.
+Please see Vision Care in the Benefit Chart Not covered under any condition Not covered under any

+Services not covered by Medicare Not covered under any condition Covered only under specific conditions Routine foot care Some limited coverage provided according to Medicare guidelines (e.g., if you have diabetes).
 Please see Podiatry Services in the Benefit Chart.
 Routine hearing exams, hearing aids, or exams to fit hearing aids.
 Please see Hearing Services in the Benefit Chart.
-Services considered not reasonable and necessary, according to Original Medicare standards ✓
+Services considered not reasonable and necessary, according to Original Medicare standards Not covered under any condition

-CHAPTER 5 Using the plan's coverage for Part D prescription drugs
+Using the plan's coverage for Part D prescription drugs